🔔 Maximize course ROI by 50-60% 📈 with Raccoon Gang's Instructional Design 👉

 How to create an online course: a step by step guide

-This guide presents specific course-building activities to assist instructors with course development, organization, and evaluation by emphasizing foundational theory and best practices.
+This guide presents specific course-building activities to assist instructors with course development services, organization, and evaluation by emphasizing foundational theory and best practices.

 There are many instructional system design models, most of which are based on popular ones, such as the ADDIE model.